← Hell World Blog··18 min read

 Which brand should I use for Nike SNKRS / Footlocker / Supreme / Ticketmaster / [your specific target]?
 There’s no permanent answer — drops change, anti-bot rules update, what works in April may fail in June.
 The current rough playbook lives on our sneaker proxy page, but the deeper reality is: find a cookgroup or Discord that’s running the same target daily, talk to people who cooked yesterday, and run your own A/B tests.
 Anyone who claims a permanent ranking is selling you something.

 Are residential proxies legal?
 Using residential proxies is legal in most jurisdictions when you respect the target site’s terms of service and applicable laws (CFAA in the US, GDPR in the EU, etc.).
-The 14 brands here all require explicit consent from the SDK-installed peers whose IPs you’re using.
+All twelve aggregated brands route to pools that require explicit consent from the SDK-installed peers whose IPs you’re using; the two proprietary pools (Goatx, F-Private) operate under our own consent and routing infrastructure.
 Compliance for what you do with the bandwidth is on you.

 Does hellworld.io see my traffic?
 We log destination hostnames for abuse-prevention and capacity-planning; we do not log payloads or response bodies.
 We’re a passthrough — encrypt at the application layer if your traffic is sensitive.